 Even if athletes are not competing at the Olympic level, sports injuries are still common.
 When athletes get hurt, who is responsible for paying their medical bills?
 Injuries mainly result from accidents.
 When accidents occur, finding the responsible party can be difficult when a player gets injured during after-school practice, at an away game, or when a professional player is hurt in a professional stadium or arena.

 Knowing where to start after you are injured is overwhelming.
 Getting a suitable representation is the first step to having a successful claim when an injury happens.
-The team of attorneys at Arash Law has decades of experience working with accident victims and helping our clients receive the compensation they deserve.
-Arash Law has recovered over $200 million in damages for clients who have suffered injuries because of carelessness.
+Our team of attorneys has decades of experience working with accident victims and helping our clients receive the compensation they deserve.
+Our injury firm has recovered over $400 million in damages for clients who have suffered injuries because of carelessness.

 Call our office or contact us online to schedule a free consultation if you have been injured.